 On Tuesday I attended a meeting held at City Hall where discussion was to be had about coming projects for the LA Bike Plan.
-This was the “Bike Plan Implementation Team” or BPIT meeting which is held regularly each month.
+This was the “Bike Plan Implementation Team” or BPIT meeting, which are held monthly.
 These meetings are opportunities for residents to help shape what their community gets from the LA BIke Plan.
 More can be learned about the BPIT meetings here.

 One of my primary motivators for attending the meeting was that North Figueroa was going to be discussed.
 At the meeting the LA Department of Transportation (LADOT) presented two ways to reconfigure the street to accommodate bicycling.